This rare animal keeps a secret: no-one knows how long this possum gestates its young for.

 Description: This possum has dark-brown fur on top with a cream or grey chest and stomach.
 Western Ringtail Possums have short, rounded ears, and a strong prehensile tail which is 30–35 cm long.

-Diet: Western Ringtail Possums are herbivores and feed on eucalypt, marri and peppermint tree leaves, buds, blossoms and soft fruit.
+Diet: Western Ringtail Possums are herbivores and feed on eucalyptus, marri and peppermint tree leaves, buds, blossoms and soft fruit.

 In the wild: Western Ringtail Possums are nocturnal and sleep in leafy nests in tree-holes during the day.
 They are fairly sociable and share home ranges and nests.
 The actual gestation period of Western Ringtail Possums is not known.
 Births mostly take place in winter.
 Young emerge at about three months and suckle until six to seven months.